-In this newsletter, we bring you the concepts that help us to gain insight into Data Science and its trends, Data Science types, Machine Learning Life cycle so that you can have good understanding about it.
+In this expert series, we bring you the concepts that help us to gain insight into Data Science and its trends, Data Science types, and Machine Learning Life cycle so that you can have a good understanding of it.

 In today’s hyperactive digital world, every organization accumulates volume of data from their operations, sales, web traffic, customer interactions, transactions and marketing.

 ‘Data science’ can help businesses to turn this raw data into actionable business insights and discover hidden patterns.
 These insights can be used to predict the demand for products/services, stop customer churn, prevent undesired incidents, spot frauds/risks, discover unexplored revenue streams, and improve the overall operation's efficiency.

 Data science uses various data mining and extraction technologies, machine learning algorithms, and principles to predict outcomes and make decisions based on historical data.

 For example, when Hurricane Frances was about to hit Florida, Walmart, with the help of its Data Science team, was able to analyze its historical data and patterns from the past hurricane situations.
 They discovered that during the times of a hurricane, sales of Pop-Tarts increased by 7 times than usual.
 Moreover, beer was another top-selling product during the pre-hurricane duration.